srichandrasrii/CS6650_WiFi_beacon_based_attendance_system/README.md

 <h3> Configuring and running the Raspberry Pi </h3>
 There are many things to be configured in the raspberry pi.
-I will break it down as follows:
+We will break it down as follows:

 1. Setting up the RPI: The raspberry pi should ideally have latest version of supported ubuntu installed.
 Also the username and password of the RPI should be remembered.
 By default it is, Username = "raspberrypi", Password = "raspberry".
 To connect the RPI to the laptop using headless mode, you need to find the IP address of the RPi and then use ssh to connect RPI terminal to your terminal. <br> [Useful resource to find IP address of RPI.](https://howchoo.com/pi/find-your-raspberry-pis-ip-address)

 2. Creating the files on RPI: Once you connect to the RPI through laptop using ssh, create the files and directories as structured here on github.
 You can directly use git to download the folder on RPI or you can do it manually by creating all the files.

 3. Installing all necessary packages: We are using flask as our web server which is being hosted locally.
 So make sure that flask is installed on the RPI.
 Also make sure if Pyserial, csv packages are installed on the RPI.
-Also I have used `screen` to run multiple programs at once on the RPI.
+Also, we have used `screen` to run multiple programs at once on the RPI.
 So you need to make sure 'screen' is also installed as well.

 4. Changes in code: Don't forget to change the `api_url` in ```main.py``` and `host` in